superphy/insilico-subtyping/README.md

     `phylotyper genome stx2 example_data/output/ example_data/genome.fasta \`
     `--config yourconfigfile.ini`

 See `example_data/output/` for the results.
 Find the full list of available schemes and their sequence types [here](#built-in-subtype-schemes).
 Details on the results can be found [here](#running-phylotyper-using-built-in-subtype-scheme).
-Note: the config file can also be specified using the enviromentment variable `PHYLTYPER_CONFIG` instead of the `--config` option.
+Note: the config file can also be specified using the enviromentment variable `PHYLOTYPER_CONFIG` instead of the `--config` option.

 3. Add your own DNA subtype scheme called `myexample`: